heytaru/react-native-learning/Notes/react-native-basic.md

 **React Native** is a framework that allows to build **_cross-platform_** mobile applications using React (Javascript/Typescript).
 Cross platform means we have to write the code once and we can deploy it to multiple platforms.

-That means react native is a react framework through which we can build cross platforms mobile applications which can run on both ios and Android.
+> That means react native is a react framework through which we can build cross platforms mobile applications which can run on both **ios** and **Android**.